evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 this spec is picking up some steam, and a lot of people are starting to use it to solve common problems in API design.

-In the same vain, there's been another standard HTTP method for a while with the name `REPORT`, which specifically addresses some of the issues with `POST`.
+In the same vein, there's been another standard HTTP method for a while with the name `REPORT`, which specifically addresses some of the issues with `POST`.

 The `REPORT` request: